Skip to main content

 Also known as: showcase, prospect camp

-A showcase event is an organized gathering where players perform standardized drills and tests — such as 60-yard dash times, throwing velocity, exit velocity, and pitching velocity — in front of college recruiters or professional scouts, rather than in the context of a regular game.
+A showcase event is an organized gathering where players perform standardized drills and tests.
+This means such as 60-yard dash times, throwing velocity, exit velocity, and pitching velocity.
+This means in front of college recruiters or pro scouts, rather than in the context of a regular game.

-Unlike a normal game, where a scout has to wait for relevant moments to happen naturally, a showcase is built specifically to generate measurable, comparable data quickly: every player runs the same 60-yard dash, throws from the same defensive positions, and takes batting practice or throws bullpens under similar conditions.
+Unlike a normal game, where a scout has to wait for relevant moments to happen naturally, a showcase is built in particular to generate measurable, comparable data quickly.
+This means every player runs the same 60-yard dash, throws from the same defensive positions, and takes batting practice or throws bullpens under similar conditions.
 This makes showcases efficient for evaluators trying to see many players in a short window and get directly comparable numbers across all of them.

-Showcases are useful for gathering objective measurements and generating recruiting exposure, but they only capture a narrow slice of a player's ability — pure tool testing, not game performance, competitiveness under real pressure, or situational decision-making.
+Showcases are useful for gathering objective measurements and generating recruiting exposure.
+But they only capture a narrow slice of a player's ability.
+This means pure tool testing, not game performance, competitiveness under real pressure, or situational decision-making.
 Families should treat showcase numbers as one data point in a broader evaluation rather than the full picture, and should research the credibility and college or scouting attendance of a specific event before investing significant time and money in it.

 A 16-year-old attends a regional showcase, running a 6.9-second 60-yard dash, throwing 85 mph from the mound, and posting an 88 mph exit velocity in batting practice, all measured and shared with attending college recruiters.